3mallrice/SSG104-Caligraphy-E-book/README.md

 ## Introduction

 This e-book is designed to introduce the beauty and significance of Vietnamese calligraphy to readers.
 It covers various aspects of this traditional art form, including its history, techniques, and styles.
 By reading this e-book, readers will have a better understanding of Vietnamese culture and appreciate the value of this art form.
+This e-book is written in Vietnamese.

 ## Cover Images